bright/new-www/_posts/2017-11-12-http-request-logging-in-node.md

 The code above has (at least) one problem.
 Not all the responses actually finish - when the request is aborted by the client or internal unhandled error is thrown, `ServerResponse` emits `close` and `error` events accordingly, instead, and we should also subscribe on them.
 The problem here is, though, we can't expect `res.statusCode` to be set properly in these cases.
 This itself is rather obvious, given the fact that the processing was abruptly interrupted for some reason.
 What is surprising, though, is that when we actually read it anyway, for example assuming that `statusCode` will be undefined or falsy, we get `200` (success status code) instead.
 This tricked us in the past because if we logged it as-is, while reading the logs afterwards we might overlook the fact that the request definitely wasn't that successful.
 I'd argue that this was a rather strange design decision of Node's `http` module creators to set the `statusCode` to 200 initially and let it be overwritten in case of unsuccessful responses - if the outcome is not yet known, it should not falsely indicate it is successful.

-The code that handles these cases correctly might look as follows:
+The TypeScript code that handles these cases correctly might look as follows:

 ```typescript
 const getLoggerForStatusCode = (statusCode: number) => {